Loading...

 Lab 45: System Monitoring Commands

-Diagnose degraded server performance using practical monitoring commands across disk, kernel logs, memory, I/O, network sockets, and live process activity.
-Interpret signals that suggest a failing disk and confirm the system’s current pressure points.
+Diagnose degraded server performance using a fast triage workflow across disk, kernel logs, memory, I/O, network sockets, and live processes.
+Identify signals of resource exhaustion versus hardware failure and capture evidence for escalation.

 troubleshooting core storage